The Paramedic Science Program

 Additional Admission Criteria for Paramedic Science

 Paramedic Science candidates will be notified by email/mail regarding acceptance.
-Students not accepted to the program must reapply.
-Upon acceptance immunization records, a physical, and a background check will be required.
+Students not accepted to the program may reapply.
+Upon acceptance we require immunization records, a physical, and a background check.
 (Please do not submit prior to acceptance).
-Acceptance will be conditional until all required documents are submitted.
+Acceptance will be conditional until all required documents have been received.

 If you have any questions regarding the application process, please contact ISU Meridian Health Science Center at (208) 373-1760.

 Program costs include tuition, professional fees and miscellaneous additional expenses.
 Student health insurance is mandatory unless proof of personal insurance is provided each semester.
 See summary of all costs of attendance for the four paramedic science professional semesters.

 ISU Paramedic Science students are eligible for federal financial aid, scholarships, grants, and loans to help finance your college education.Apply Now

 Our program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org), 1361 Park Street, Clearwater, FL 33756, 727-210-2350, as recommended by the Committee on Accreditation of Education Program for the Emergency Medical Services Professions (CoAEMSP), 8301 Lakeview Parkway, Suite 111-312, Rowlett, TX 75088; (214) 703-8445.